-7.6.
-Effect of VPC Prediction on Power and Energy Consumption of Java Applications
+7.6 Effect of VPC Prediction on Power and Energy Consumption of Java Applications

-Figure 26 shows the impact of VPC prediction and TTC/cascaded predictors of different sizes on maximum processor power, overall energy consumption, energy-delay product of the processor, and the energy consumption of the branch prediction logic.
-On average, VPC prediction reduces the overall energy consumption by 22%, and energy delay product (EDP) by 36%.
-Similarly to what we observed for C/C++ applications, VPC prediction provides larger reductions in energy consumption on Java applications than the most energy-efficient TTC predictor (12KB) as well as the most energy-efficient cascaded predictor (11KB).
-Moreover, VPC prediction does not significantly increase maximum power consumption (less than 0.1%) whereas a 12KB TTC predictor and an 11KB cascaded predictor result in respectively 2.1% and 2.2% increase in power consumption due to the extra storage and prediction structures they require.
-We conclude that VPC prediction is an energy- and power-efficient indirect branch handling technique that provides significant performance improvements in object-oriented Java applications without significantly increasing the energy consumption or complexity of the processor front-end.
+Fig. 18 shows the impact of VPC prediction and TTC/ cascaded predictors of different sizes on maximum processor power, overall energy consumption, energydelay product of the processor, and the energy consumption of the branch prediction logic.
+On average, VPC prediction reduces the overall energy consumption by 22 percent, and energy-delay product (EDP) by 36 percent.
+Similarly to what we observed for C/C++ applications in Section 5.4, VPC prediction provides larger reductions in energy consumption on Java applications than the most energy-efficient TTC predictor (12 KB) as well as the most energy-efficient cascaded predictor (11 KB).
+Moreover, VPC prediction does not significantly increase maximum power consumption (less than 0.1 percent) whereas a 12 KB TTC predictor and an 11 KB cascaded predictor result in, respectively, 2.1 percent and 2.2 percent increase in power consumption due to the extra storage and prediction structures they require.
+We conclude that VPC prediction is an energy- and power-efficient indirect branch handling technique that provides significant performance improvements in object-oriented Java applications without significantly increasing the energy consumption or complexity of the processor front end.